 - Be an easy and convenient way to make a gift from one of your major assets.

 - Be excluded from your gross income: a tax-free rollover.
 You may transfer up to $100,000 directly from your IRA if you are no longer contributing to your IRA.
 (If you have contributed pre-tax income to your IRA after age 70 ½, the percentage of your gift that is tax-free may be reduced.)

-- Count toward your required minimum distribution if you are required to take one (that is, if you reached age 70 ½ before January 1, 2020 or are 72 or older).
+- Count toward your required minimum distribution (RMD) if you are required to take one (that is, if you reached age 72 before January 1, 2023 or are 73 or older).

-You may contribute a qualified charitable distribution if:
+You may contribute a qualified charitable distribution (QCD) if:

 - You are age 70½ or older at the time of the gift.